-- Strategy 2: Third Party Repository.
-The EHR-CR does not wish to be a Document 2765 Repository Actor, but rather uses the services of a third party Document Repository Actor to which it entrusts the documents it creates.
-First it provides both the metadata and the set of documents to this Document Repository Actor [1], which in turn forwards the registration request for the set of documents (newly created and prior documents of interest) to the Document Registry Actor [2]. - Any other Document Consumer Actor may query the Document Registry Actor to find out about documents related to all phases of care for the patient [3].
-It may choose to retrieve some of these documents from any Document Repository Actor [4].
+• Strategy 2: Third Party Repository.
+The EHR-CR does not wish to be a Document Repository Actor, but rather uses the services of a third party Document Repository Actor to which it entrusts the documents it creates.
+First it provides both the metadata and the set of documents to this Document Repository Actor [1], which in turn forwards the registration request for the set of documents (newly created and prior documents of interest) to the Document Registry Actor [2].